randomtable/ChimeraOS/README.md

+# Welcome to my project!

-# Section 0: Project - Distributed IRC Server (starting Hidden Communication Protocol Project)
+### Section 0: Project - Distributed IRC Server (starting Hidden Communication Protocol Project)
-### This Section is a draft and all theory, please open an issue if there is errors or discussion!
+##### This Section is a draft and all theory, please open an issue if there is errors or discussion!

 If you want to sustain me in this project, soon i will publish a donation link.